University of Cambridge legends

 There are a number of popular legends associated with Cambridge University and its 800 year-old history, often recounted by punt guides to tourists while cruising the River Cam.
 Some are true, some contain elements of truth, and others are somewhat more fabricated.
 The myths and legends listed below represent a select few of the traditions and stories associated with Cambridge.

-The Mathematical Bridge
+Mathematical Bridge

 One famous narrative relates to Queens' College's wooden footbridge known as the Mathematical Bridge.
 The story usually goes as follows: constructed by Sir Isaac Newton, it held itself together without any bolts or screws.
 Years later, inquisitive students took it apart in order to see how it fitted together and the deconstructers were unable to reassemble it without bolts.
 However the bridge was erected 22 years after Newton's death and always used pins and screws at the joints (although the current version of the bridge does use more visible nuts and bolts).

 A variation on this tale has the bridge being dismantled by the college's Fellows due to the onset of World War II.